TS-7553-V2-Sandbox

 Battery Backed RTC

-The TS-7553-V2 implements a M41T00S STMicro Battery Backed RTC using an external and replaceable coin cell battery.
-This RTC is connected to the CPU via I2C and is handled by the kernel and is presented as a standard RTC device in linux.
+The TS-7553-V2 implements a M41T00S STMicro battery backed RTC using an external and replaceable coin cell battery.
+This RTC is connected to the CPU via I2C, is handled by the kernel, and is presented as a standard RTC device in Linux.

 Output & User Interface